rjseymour66/shipping-go/README.md

 # Git hooks

 A _hook_ runs either before or after a specific function executes.
 Development pipelines can use a _pre-commit hook_ that runs before the developer commits changes.
 This verifies that the code is working properly, and it prevents failing tests from running in the public repo.

+# Dependency inversion principle

+Always depend on abstractions, not implementation.
+Instead of using an implemented class or function directly, you should use an _interface_.
+You create a structure that fulfills the interface and then you inject it into the consuming struct.

+> Think about an electrical plug: you can access electricity with any appliance that has a two-pronged plug.
+This prevents having to wire your appliance directly into the home or building electrical system.
+The outlet is the interface, and the plug follows the interface contract.

+An interface is an abstraction that allows you to easily use something that is more complex, behind the scenes.
+In software development, an interface defines the functions for a given struct or class.
+A struct that has all requested functions statisfies the interface, and you can use it in place of another service that satisfies the interface.
+An interface is a protocol that defines the boundaries between systems and provides a way to communicate across those boundaries.

+Interfaces simplify code testing. _Interface segregation_ is when you split interfaces into small chunks to make them more composable and reusable.
+Think of the `io.Reader` and `io.Writer` interface.